-Both X-linked and autosomal CGD affect the enzyme NADPH oxidase which contains four proteins called Gp91-phox, p22-phox, p47-phox and p67-phox.
-This enzyme is involved in the production of bleach-like chemicals that make it possible for white blood cells to kill infections in our blood.
+Both X-linked and autosomal CGD affect the enzyme NADPH oxidase, which contains five proteins called Gp91-phox, p22-phox, p47-phox, p67-phox and p40-phox.
+This enzyme makes it possible for white blood cells to kill infections.

-If someone has CGD, one of these four proteins is missing or defective, due to a genetic mutation, so their bodies can’t produce the bleach-like chemicals.
+If someone has CGD, one of these five proteins is missing or defective, due to a genetic mutation.

-In X-linked CGD, the Gp91-phox protein is affected.
-This is the most common type of CGD, affecting around 60 per cent of people with the condition.
+In X-Linked CGD, the Gp91-phox protein is affected.
+This is the most common type of CGD, affecting around 65 per cent of people with the condition.
 It only affects males.

-In autosomal recessive CGD, other parts of the enzyme are affected.
-This type of CGD affects both males and females, and there are three sub-types:
+In autosomal recessive CGD,other parts of the enzyme are affected.
+This type of CGD affects both males and females, and there are four sub-types: